HrishavBakulBarua/ActLumos/README.md

 ### Dataset samples

 We use gamma correction and retinex-enhanced images alongside raw dark frames as input to our pipeline.
 Examples of dark frames (top) and their retinex-enhanced counterparts (middle) and gamma-corrected frames, across actions (pour, pick, walk, stand, drink).
+Here the dark frames are from ARID dataset.

 ![My Image](assets/channels.png)